LadnarofLadner/AmericanPublicDomainO.E.D.1stEd.ComputerScienceLexicon/README.md

 Also, the UPENN-pointed-to OED files on intenet archive have many metadata files.
 I will download them into my own personal data repsository, and possibly put them onto githubs servers.
 Its possible I can supply all the meatdata needed for this project on this gutgub repository MINUS the pdfs themselves.
 Internet archive can continue to hiost those.

-Public computer... my time has run out today ... pre4ss sacve ... ttyl !!!!
+Public computer... my time has run out today ... press save ... ttyl !!!!

+Signed, Randall Meyer, 2:11 PM ; July 15, 2025.
+A day after my 45th birthday !